Effect-TS/effect/.changeset/short-garlics-vanish.md

 ---
-"effect": patch
+"effect": minor
 ---

-propagate external interruption to Fiber{Handle,Set,Map}.join
+add `propagateInterruption` option to Fiber{Handle,Set,Map}

+This option will send any external interrupts to the .join result.